jangsoori/vuit-nextjs/README.md

-# Moooovi - all your movies in one place!
+# Lurk.it - reddit posts for lurkers

-> Web application that allows users to search movies and save them to "favourites" or "watch later" list
+> Web application that allows users to browse subreddits on reddit, without any bloat content.

 ## Stack